 “It was a slap in the face: this really happened,” she said.

 She had lost a lot of strength.
-She was doing military presses with 30-pound dumbbells before the TBI in December.
+She was doing shoulder presses with 30-pound dumbbells before the traumatic brain injury in December.
 Now she struggled with half that weight.
 But working out six days a week, she was back to the status quo within six weeks.
-She wasn’t stopping there: the 2018 NPC Colorado State Championships were happening July 14 at the Buell Theater in Denver, and she intended to make her debut there.
+She wasn’t stopping there: she made her competition debut at the July 2018 National Physique Committee Colorado State Championships at the Buell Theater in Denver.

 What a debut it was.
 Of the three events in which she competed, she placed second in two and fourth in the third.

 And second, have faith, because things, as she put it, “find a way of turning out the way they’re supposed to.”
-The experience also made her mentally stronger and more determined, which she credits for doing so well her first time on the stage.
+The experience also made her mentally stronger and more determined, which she credits for doing so well her first time on the stage and powering through the long hours and pain involved in building an even more formidable physique ever since.

 “Give yourself time to heal, and don’t get frustrated,” she said.
 “You’ll heal with time.
 You’ll recover.”